DriveTribe: Launch

-DriveTribe’s launch to much fanfare on November 28th was pre-empted by a teaser video from Clarkson, Hammond and May.
+DriveTribe's launch to much fanfare on November 28 was pre-empted by a teaser video from Clarkson, Hammond and May.
 Made up of thousands of tribes, including racing driver Oliver James Webb, motoring journalist Jethro Bovingdon, Finnish blogger Sara Nase, Mark Webber, Damon Hill and many others, the platform initially limited who was able to start a tribe.
-Clarkson called the platform “DriveTribe is YouPorn for Cars.”.
+Clarkson described the platform as "DriveTribe is YouPorn for Cars."
 By January 2017, there were 20,000 contributors.
-A quarter million content pieces were posted on DriveTribe in its first six weeks, with ‘with 2 million content views per day in January, up from 1 million in December, the platform’s first month of activity’.
+A quarter million content pieces were posted on DriveTribe in its first six weeks, with 2 million content views per day in January, up from 1 million in December, the platform's first month of activity'.
 The company scaled to over 140m monthly platform users by 2021.
+In 2019 the FoodTribe website and YouTube channel were launched, focusing and food and drinks, with Rachel Hogg being appointed as editor.